Srgr0/test-image-generator/README.md

 ## Features
 - Any size, any quantity
-- Lossless compression does not work
+- metadata removal and lossless compression do not work

 ## Requirements
 - Python (3.x)